gavD/step-by-step-web-apps-with-lithium-php/_posts/1980-12-10-acknowledgements.markdown

 Big up [Warren, Carey, Craig, Jenko and Rod - team Unified Diff](http://unifieddiff.co.uk/)!
 Tech meetups are an important part of being a software developer and I'm glad we have this!

-Thanks to my parents for their constant support and my girl for somehow making me braver.
+Thanks to my parents for their constant support and to my girl for somehow making me braver.

 thanks to the #li3 room on Freenode, especially rapzo, wms and niftydigits, for helping test the book!